robertu94/libpressio/docs/WritingAMetricsPlugin.md

 ```

 Next, we need to write our class.
-Since we want to count the number of data buffers of each type that we compress, we will hook the `begin_compress` method.
-Alternatively we could also hook the `end_compress` method.
+Since we want to count the number of data buffers of each type that we compress, we will hook the `begin_compress_impl` method.
+Alternatively we could also hook the `end_compress_impl` method.
 Once we have the counts, we report them out using the `get_metrics_results` function.
 We do this like so:

 ```cpp
 class counting_metric: public libpressio_metrics_plugin {